 Avaya products sold through unauthorized channels are commonly referred to as “gray market”.
 It is important to know how to identify gray market equipment, identify known sellers of gray market equipment and understand the many impacts the purchase of gray market equipment may have on your business.
 We strongly suggest you become familiar with our policies.
 Click here for full details.

-Avaya pays suppliers on an End of Accumulation Period (EOAP) concept.
-EOAP involves the capture of invoices with dates within a thirty-day accumulation period.
-Payment is released in the first payment run following the end of the payment term that commences after completion of the accumulation period.
+Avaya pays its suppliers on a monthly End of Accumulation Period (EOAP) concept.
+The EOAP process collects all invoices within a thirty-day accumulation period based upon the applicable invoice date.
+Payment is then released in the first payment run following the end of the payment term that commences after completion of the accumulation period.
 Avaya standard payment terms are EOAP 60.